Searching for dark matter signals with high energy astrophysical neutrinos in IceCube: Abstract

 \section{Abstract}

 High-energy neutrinos provide a potentially powerful and distinctive probe for dark matter (DM) - neutrino interactions, particularly in environments with enhanced DM densities, such as the DM spikes predicted to form around supermassive black holes (SMBHs) at the center of active galactic nuclei (AGN).
-Recent observations by the IceCube Neutrino Observatory, which identified four AGN, namely TXS 0506+056, NGC 1068, PKS 1424+240, and NGC 4151 as neutrino sources, provide a unique opportunity to search for signatures of these interactions.
+Recent results by the IceCube Neutrino Observatory, which reported four significant AGNs, namely TXS 0506+056, NGC 1068, PKS 1424+240, and NGC 4151 as candidate neutrino sources, provide a valuable opportunity to search for signatures of these interactions.
 In this study, we use IceCube data to derive the most stringent constraints to date on both the energy-dependent and energy-independent DM-neutrino scattering cross-sections.
 We perform a statistical analysis using data from individual sources as well as a combined (stacked) analysis of all four sources.
 Our strongest limits arise from the stacking analysis, yielding an upper bound of $\sigma_{0} \lesssim 8\times 10^{-39}$ cm$^2$ for an energy-independent cross-section and $\sigma_{0} \lesssim 10^{-39}$ cm$^2$ for a linearly energy-dependent cross-section, both at 90\% confidence level, particularly in scenarios involving the adiabatic growth of black holes.